fab.tools.compiler#

 Class for Nvidia's nvfortran compiler.

-class fab.tools.compiler.Compiler(name, exec_name, suite, version_regex, category, mpi=False, compile_flag=None, output_flag=None, openmp_flag=None, version_argument=None, availability_option=None)#
+class fab.tools.compiler.Compiler(name, exec_name, suite, version_regex, category, mpi=False, version_argument=None, availability_option=None)#

 This is the base class for any compiler.
-It provides flags for
+It provides generic flags for common settings, which must be defined by the compiler-specific derived classes.

 Parameters: